 Glendale Construction Site Accident Attorneys

 Did you know that construction is one of the most dangerous jobs on the planet?
 On a daily basis, construction workers face the risk of injury on the work site.
 And as Maricopa County continues to grow and expand, there are more and more construction sites that seem to be appearing all over the place.
 This also means that there are more on-the-job injuries experienced by construction workers.

 In many of these cases, construction workers think that their only recourse is to file a workers' compensation claim.
 But that's not true.
 You may be able to file a personal injury claim in addition to a workers' compensation claim.
-Contact a lawyer at out Glendale office for a free consultation.
+Contact a lawyer at our Glendale office location for a free consultation.

 A personal injury claim is not meant to take the place of a workers' compensation claim.
 By filing a workers' compensation claim, you'll be able to receive some funds for medical care and lost wages.
 While these claims usually don't offer full compensation for your injuries, it's at least a start and shouldn't be ignored.
-But a personal injury claim can provide additional - and usually better - compensation for things like medical bills, current and future lost wages, any other bills relating to your injury, and pain and suffering endured.
+But a personal injury claim can provide additional - and usually better - compensation for things like medical bills, current and future lost wages, other bills relating to your injury, and pain and suffering endured.